Published on October 14, 2013 by Dan Neuffer

 Some images for sharing on social media:

-I’m definitely in recovery.
+1. I’m definitely in recovery.
 I also don’t resonate with the word ‘cure’ as it does infer something which isn’t a process but a ‘quick fix’ like taking a pill, and we all know that’s not how it works with this illness as you’ve quite rightly pointed out.
 I also have 3rd stage chronic Lyme Disease, which I contracted in 2004, but wasn’t diagnosed til 2008 after becoming bedridden with ‘severe m.e’ (my official NHS diagnosis) in 2006.
-It’s complicated because I do have both conditions and I had been suffering from the former in mild to moderate form for most… Read more »
+It’s complicated because I do have both conditions and I had been suffering from the former in mild to moderate form for most of my life previous to contracting the Lyme.
+But there are so many components to the illness of M.E. alone, never mind Lyme, that to suggest there is a cure would be grossly inaccurate, although it may be acceptable to say that there are many cures for the many different stages and expressions of the illness, possibly as many as there are types of individuals, all of whom are at different stages of those expressions, or recovery journeys.

 I have learned that having a positive attitude is key to recovery, and you seem to have that in droves.
 To be honest, I expect I would have had success much sooner if I could have managed to be more like you!